josephhilby/FreshlyGround/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-FreshlyGround is a **novel programming language and compiler** designed around a clean, multi-pass architecture that separates syntax, semantics, and code generation into explicit, single-responsibility stages.
+FreshlyGround is a **novel programming language and compiler** designed around a clean, multi-pass architecture that separates syntax, semantics, and code generation into explicit, single-responsibility components.

-The project originated as an academic transpiler for **COP 4020** at the **University of Florida**, and has since been refactored into a production-style compiler toolchain.
-Its design is strongly influenced by the principles in [*Crafting Interpreters*](https://www.craftinginterpreters.com/), with an emphasis on explicit intermediate representations, externalized semantic bindings, and pluggable backends.
+The project originated as an academic transpiler for **COP 4020** at the **University of Florida**.
+It has since been refactored into a full compiler toolchain, and web environment.
+Its design is strongly influenced by the `lox` programming language in [*Crafting Interpreters*](https://www.craftinginterpreters.com/), with an emphasis on explicit intermediate representations, externalized semantic bindings, and multiple pluggable backends.

-FreshlyGround currently targets the JVM and is being extended with a WebAssembly backend and a browser-based execution environment.
+FreshlyGround currently targets the JVM and is being extended by means of a WebAssembly backend, with a browser-based execution environment, and a Hack VM backend for compilation to the nand2tetris CPU.

 ### Requirements
 - Java 21+